Chandramukhi (2022 film): Plot

-One fine day, Dolly finds a ghungroo in her bedroom and gets suspicious of her husband, asking him to stop before things get worse.
-Despite being warned, Daulat keeps Chandramukhi at Panvel's farmhouse so that no one suspects their relationship.
+One fine day, Dolly finds a ghungroo (ankle bell) in her bedroom and gets suspicious of her husband, asking him to stop before things get worse.
+Despite being warned, Daulat keeps Chandramukhi at Panvel farmhouse so that no one suspects their relationship.
 Dolly finds out about this during a Diwali party and arrives at the farmhouse to humiliate Chandramukhi and ask her to get out of his life.
 Dolly fell ill in the process, and it was later discovered that she had a hole in her heart.
 Nevertheless, Daulat was unable to suppress his feelings and his love for Chandramukhi.

 The story then returns to the present, Nanasaheb exposes that photo of Daulat and Chandramukhi on the front page.
 During a meeting with the Prime Minister in Delhi, Daulat is surprised to see Bhattasharao there, claiming that he brought Chandramukhi as Daulat messaged him.
 On the other hand, Nanasaheb reaches Chandramukhi's hotel room and forces her to confess that Daulat raped her, but she refuses, so Nanasaheb threatens to kill her mother.
 Dadasaheb realised that someone was doing this to his son-in-law on purpose, so he organised a meeting to admit that Dolly was in the picture with Daulat and that Daulat claim he has never seen Chandramukhi.
 To everyone's shock, Chandramukhi enters the room and reveals that she was raped by Nanasaheb, not Daulat, and she has never met Daulat.
 She concluded by thanking the reporters, who showed her such respect and requesting them to make some effort to peek into Tamasha artists' lives in the future as well.

 At the end of the tale, Daulat and Chandramukhi meet, where she assures him that they will never meet again, though she does not tell him that she is pregnant.